aludvik/aludvik.github.io/_posts/2018-04-12-rusts-borrow-rules.markdown

 Placing borrow rules' restrictions on the entire language in order to serve what is only a problem in multithreaded programs seemed a bit... unbalanced.
 It wasn't until I started reading the [Rustonomicon][nom-answer] that I found the answer.
-Buried deep in that tomb of dark secrets (okay it is like the third page) is the real reason why you can only have one mutable reference at a time.
+Buried deep in that tome of dark secrets (okay it is like the third page) is the real reason why you can only have one mutable reference at a time.
 Here is the example used to demonstrate the point: